Sintahks/Othello/README.md

 to occupy the most spaces on the board with your pieces.
 In order to convert your opponent's pieces, you must place a piece that surrounds one or more of the opponent's pieces with your own.
 Your move MUST convert AT LEAST 1  of your opponent's piece for it to be a valid move.
-If you cannot make a valid move, you will must skip your turn.
-If neither player can make a valid move, the game ends.
+If you cannot make a valid move, you must skip your turn.
+If neither player can make a valid move, the game is over.

 To run this code:
-* Download this code, and save as Othello.rb
+* Download this code, and all necessary files.
 * Open Powershell (Windows) or your respective terminal.
-* Change directory to where file resides.
+* Change directory to where files reside.
-* Type "./Othello"
+* Type "./gosu" in the terminal.
 * Enjoy! :)
-*

-Prerequisites
+Prerequisites to play the game:
 * Ruby installed on your computer.
-* Gosu Library installed on your ocmputer
+* Gosu Library installed on your computer.
 * Powershell installed on you computer.
-* Images that are provided in this library.
+* Images and all necessary files that are provided in this library.
-*

 To play this game, just left click where you would like to place your piece.
 Players will switch automatically.